 Regardless of whether you are an Instrument Rated pilot, or you are working on obtaining that initial IFR rating, if you seek to improve your single pilot IFR skills and confidence, then DSFI is the place to come.

-If your schedule does not allow that much time, we also have three different two-day courses: “ The ‘Narly New England , IFR ”; “ Into the ADIZ, IFR ”; and “ Cross the Border, IFR ”, which may be taken singly, or in various pairings.
+If your schedule does not allow that much time, we also have three different two-day courses: “ The ‘Narly New England , IFR ”; “ Into the ADIZ, IFR ”; and “ Cross the Border, IFR ”.
 These trips incorporate many of the aspects of the full East Coast trip, to give the pilot an excellent IFR experience.

 During our trips, many, if not all, of the following things will be addressed: